 First, it's important to understand sexual inhibitions caused by eating disorders are not a reflection of masculinity.
 The same is true for eating disorders themselves.
-No one is "less of a man" for experiencing erectile issues in the bedroom or feeling a certain way about his body.
+No one is "less of a man" for experiencing penis problems in the bedroom or feeling a certain way about his body.

 Men shouldn't be ashamed to seek therapy or medical assistance, especially when an issue interferes with their health, happiness or ability to function on a day-to-day basis.
 One resource for men looking to learn more about eating disorders is the NEDA website, which offers a confidential helpline for support.

 Men experiencing erectile problems should speak with their doctor to identify the root cause of their issues, or consider working through their anxieties and traumas in therapy with a licensed professional.

 "Sex is so conflated with masculinity," Donnelly said.
 "So if sex is, in any way, not where people want it to be, is masculinity then threatened or hindered?
 No, but I think a lot of the work we have to do is in expanding the definition of masculinity and breaking down a lot of those myths."